AbiruzzamanMolla/Laravel-Cart-with-Session-and-Database/README.md

     // To store a cart instance named 'wishlist' Cart::instance('wishlist')->store('username');

+To store or update(if exist) your cart instance into the database, you have to call the `storeOrUpdate($identifier) ` method.
+Where `$identifier` is a random key, for instance the id or username of the user.

+    Cart::storeOrUpdate('username');

+    // To store or update a cart instance named 'wishlist' Cart::instance('wishlist')->storeOrUpdate('username');

 ### Merging the cart
 If you want to merge the cart from the database, all you have to do is calling the  `merge($identifier)` where `$identifier` is the key you specified for the `store` method.